adblockplus/testpages.adblockplus.org/README.md

 #### Packed extensions

-You may use custom extension packages by using the `EXTENSION_FILE` and `TARGET` arguments when building the image.
+The default extension used to run the tests is the one matching the `master` revision of `adblockplusui/adblockpluschrome`.
+Other packed extensions may be used by providing the `EXTENSION_FILE` argument when building the image.
 Example:
 ```
-docker build -t testpages --build-arg EXTENSION_FILE="adblockpluschrome-*.zip" --build-arg TARGET="chrome" .
+docker build -t testpages --build-arg EXTENSION_FILE="adblockpluschrome-*.zip" .
 ```

-The available `TARGET` values are:
-* chrome
-* firefox

-For actually launching the tests with the custom extension package, you must provide the `SKIP_BUILD` argument set to `true`, otherwise it will still use the default extension.
+To run the tests with the custom extension package, you must provide the `SKIP_EXTENSION_DOWNLOAD` argument set to `true`, otherwise the custom extension will be overridden by the default extension.
 Example:
 ```
-docker run -e SKIP_BUILD="true" -e BROWSER="Chromium \(latest\)" -it testpages
+docker run -e SKIP_EXTENSION_DOWNLOAD="true" -e BROWSER="Chromium \(latest\)" -it testpages
 ```

 #### Debugging failing tests